-Corticosteroids and NSAIDs have traditionally been used to treat inflammation, both prophylactically and postoperatively; however, currently there are no established guidelines or consensus for the treatment of inflammation induced by cataract surgery.
+Corticosteroids and NSAIDs have traditionally been used to treat inflammation, prophylactically as well as postoperatively; however, currently there are no established guidelines or consensus for the treatment of inflammation induced by cataract surgery.

-A preferred postoperative regimen for control of inflammation and pain after cataract surgery and other intraocular surgeries has not been established due to a lack of sufficient evidence from randomized controlled studies (Aptel et al. 2017; Olson et al. 2017).
+A preferred postoperative regimen for control of inflammation and pain after cataract surgery and other intraocular surgeries has not been established due to lack of sufficient evidence from randomized controlled studies (Aptel et al. 2017; Olson et al. 2017).